Key Takeaways

 - Re-forecast immediately so the new date is real, not aspirational.

-Advanced Release Planning, Roadmaps & Management for Jira makes the trade-off concrete by re-forecasting the date the moment scope changes, so every addition has a visible price.
+Release Management, Roadmaps, Portfolio PPM & Timeline makes the trade-off concrete by re-forecasting the date the moment scope changes, so every addition has a visible price.
 Pair it with clear release date forecasting and the conversation shifts from blame to choice.